-Forty years later, the pursuit of justice for Orlando, Ronni, and other victims of the Pinochet regime continues.
+Forty years after the car bombing that took their lives, the pursuit of justice for Orlando, Ronni, and other victims of the Pinochet regime continues.

 In May 2016, Chile requested the U.S extradite three former Pinochet agents for the murder of UN diplomat Carmelo Soria.
 All three were also involved in the Letelier-Moffitt assassination.
 Michael Tigar and Juan Garcés, recipients of the Letelier-Moffitt Award in 1992 and 1999, helped advance this case.